chattizen/citizens-handbook/hamilton-county/county-commission/index.md

 excerpt: |
     The Hamilton County Commission is a legislative body consisting of nine elected representatives.

-    It's primary responsibility is to oversee the spending of the mayor, his administration and other constitutional offices.
+    Its primary responsibility is to oversee the spending of the mayor, his administration and other constitutional offices in county government.

-    Commission members meet weekly at the Hamilton County Courthouse on Georgia Avenue.
+    Commissioners meet every Wednesday on the fourth floor of the Hamilton County Courthouse, located at 625 Georgia Ave.
+The commission typically holds regular meetings every other week.
+Agenda sessions, followed by committee meetings, are held on the weeks in between.
+All commission meetings begin at 9:30 a.m.
 boundaries: /boundry-files/commission.json
 ---